tschomacker/BertSum/README.md

 -Enable to load different types of pre-trained weights for initial training, outside pretrained weights choices in the Huggingface Transformers.
+The purpose of this is to be able to use Allen AI's SciBert, which are Bert weights trained on scientific literature.

--Different type of testing modes, producing CSV files which can compare the summaries to the original text, and easily opened in Pandas.
+-Different type of testing modes, producing CSV files which can compare the summaries to the original text, and easily opened in Pandas or any other CSV reader.

 # BertSum